 Trained in Graphic Design and Visual Communication, Rowena and Juliana draw on their diverse design skills whilst Angela brings her Economics and Commerce background to form their dynamic and wonderful sisterly team.
 With a strong penchant for making and sewing skills cultured from young, they continue to work with a small production team from their Newcastle workshop to create High Tea with Mrs Woo.

-Come dream with us – leave the street and step into a different time.
-Slow up.
-Come to a place where you hold things in your hands – a thought, a moment, a scent, a light – beautiful, useful things – from skilled hands to your hands.
+Come!
+Enjoy holding these things in your hands – a thought, a moment, a scent, a light – beautiful, useful things – from skilled hands to your hands.